 About the Event

 E-commerce is booming as consumers increasingly shop online for convenience, price, and availability to meet their needs.
 In fact, new trends and emerging technologies are driving consumer expectations wild with shortened, lower-cost, more flexible delivery options.
-In turn, this on-demand economy is revolutionizing the movement of freight from one end of the supply chain to the other.
+At the 2017 symposium, keynote speaker David Wangler discussed how this on-demand economy is revolutionizing the movement of freight from one end of the supply chain to the other.

-- Lonny Kubas, Director of International Overseas Marketing, CN Intermodal
+- Lonny Kubas, Director of International Overseas Marketing, CN Intermodal (PDF)

 - Jonathan Lamb, President, Lake Superior Warehousing

 Sharing the Road: Facilitating the Coexistence of Commuters and Commerce

 - Moderator: Frank Douma, Director, State and Local Public Policy Program, Humphrey School of Public Affairs, University of Minnesota

 - Nick Thompson, Transportation Director, Metropolitan Council, and Brian Isaacson, Director of Metro Planning, Program Management & Transit, MnDOT (PDF)